0xProject/0x-examples/gasless-trading-bot/README.md

 ## 🤝 Contribution Guidelines

-#### 1. 🍴 Fork the Repository
-Start by forking the repository and creating a new branch for your contributions.
+1. **Fork the Repository:** Start by forking the repository and creating a new branch for your contributions.

-#### 2. 🔧 Set Up Environment
-Follow the setup guide in the README to ensure your environment matches the development requirements.
+2. **Set Up Environment:** Follow the setup guide in the README to ensure your environment matches the development requirements.

-#### 3. 💻 Code Standards
-- Use TypeScript
-- Adhere to the ESLint rules provided in the project
+3. **Code Standards:** Adhere to the ESLint rules provided in the project

-#### 4. 📄 Documentation
-Include or update relevant documentation for new features or changes.
+4. **Documentation:** Include or update relevant documentation for new features or changes.

-### 5. 🔍 Pull Request
+5. **Pull Request:**
 - Provide a clear description of the changes and the issue(s) addressed
 - Tag at least one maintainer for review
 - Include screenshots or logs for UI changes or CLI commands

 ## 📜 Code of Conduct

-#### 1. 🤲 Be Respectful
-Treat others with respect and kindness in all interactions.
+1. **Be Respectful:** Treat others with respect and kindness in all interactions.

-#### 2. 💡 Constructive Feedback
-Provide feedback that is thoughtful, helpful, and actionable.
+2. **Constructive Feedback:** Provide feedback that is thoughtful, helpful, and actionable.

-#### 3. 🚫 No Harassment
-Harassment, abusive language, or any form of discrimination will not be tolerated.
+3. **No Harassment:** Harassment, abusive language, or any form of discrimination will not be tolerated.

-#### 4. 🌈 Collaborative Environment
-Support an open and welcoming space for contributors from all backgrounds.
+4. **Collaborative Environment:** Support an open and welcoming space for contributors from all backgrounds.

 ## 📄 Licenses